ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 This may take a few minutes to safely remove the ksysclsuter 01:15:44 Removed tmp files successfully
-This may take a few minutes to remove the ksyscluster 01:15:54 SivaKrishna_WG Workgroup stop VG has started 01:15:54 SivaKrishna_WG Workgroup stop VG has completed 01:15:54 Removal of VG disks from SivaKrishna_WG Workgroup has started 01:15:54 Removal of VG disks from SivaKrishna_WG Workgroup has completed 01:15:54 Workgroup SivaKrishna_WG was removed Restoring configuration...
+This may take a few minutes to remove the ksyscluster 01:15:54 User_test_WG Workgroup stop VG has started 01:15:54 User_test_WG Workgroup stop VG has completed 01:15:54 Removal of VG disks from User_test_WG Workgroup has started 01:15:54 Removal of VG disks from User_test_WG Workgroup has completed 01:15:54 Workgroup User_test_WG was removed
+Restoring configuration...
 Creating cluster...
 Updating registry...